silverspringnetworks/developer_program/HDK/Milli5-Arduino CoAP Server/README.md

-## Itron Arduino Milli-Shield
+## Itron Milli5 Milli-Shield CoAP Reference Package

 ### Current Version Info
-Current version is 1.4.4.
+Please Note: This version is obsolete.
+It is left for reference only!
 See the changes.md file for details.

 ### Repository Structure